 Tournament Format

-12 teams qualify directly for the world championship through their placement in the regular season.
-The remaining 12 teams have to battle out the remaining 4 slots in the play-in stage.
+14 teams qualify directly for Stage 2 of the World Championship through their placement in the regular season.
+The remaining 8 teams have to make up the remaining 2 slots in the play-in phase.

-In the knockout phase, the winner will be determined in a best-of-5 over the next 3 rounds.
+Eight teams are now taking part in the Knockout stage.
+In a single-elimination bracket, the winner of the World Championship will be determined in best-of-5's.
 The winner of the tournament will receive millions of dollars in prize money (2020: $2.500.000).

 Also interesting: